SAGAR-TAMANG/prompt-duel-main/README.md

 * [ ] **API Integration:** Auto-fetch outputs from OpenAI/Anthropic directly.
 * [ ] **Export Data:** Download vote results as CSV/JSON.

-See the [open issues](https://www.google.com/url?sa=E&source=gmail&q=https://github.com/SAGAR-TAMANG/prompt-duel-main/issues) for a full list of proposed features.
+See the [open issues](https://github.com/SAGAR-TAMANG/prompt-duel-main/issues) for a full list...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>